Vonage/vbc-developer/_tutorials/en/call-recording/aws-setup.md

     | `Key`      | The name of the file.
 For this example, we will use the `file_name`, which is returned to us from the `company_call_recordings` API.
     | `Body`      | The raw binary data of the file.

-After a few minutes or so, depending on number and size, your files will be uploaded to your Amazon S3 bucket:
+After a few moments, depending on number and size, your files will be uploaded to your Amazon S3 bucket:

     ![](/images/use_cases/call-recording-to-s3/s3_uploaded_files.png)